KenLagoni/RC-Transponder/README.md

 ![alt text](http://lagoni.org/Github/RCtransponder-pictures/RCtransponderV10-back.png)

 ## Range Testing
-I did some tests at my local flying club.
 One transponder was mounted on a chair with a laptop on the field and the other was mounted in a plane.
 The transponder in the plane was set to send every second and the PC on the ground logged all the data.

 ![alt text](http://lagoni.org/Github/RCtransponder-pictures/RCtransponderV10-second-flight-test.png)